takushib/MyEventBoard-Dev/templates/README.md

 ## Browse:
 - browse.twig (this file has been deprecated and is unneeded but left in the folder in case the browse feature is to be reimplmented)

-## Twig Template Engine
-For more information on the the Twig Template Engine visit https://twig.symfony.com/